 Given the subsequent development of whale-watching and whale-swim tourism in Tonga in the last 15 years or so.
 And the partial rebound in the Tongan humpback population.
 There is little doubt that decision was a very wise and far-sighted one!

-How many Humpback Whales of Tonga?
+How many Humpback Whales of Tonga are there?

 However it’s still four-fold increase from the low of 250 which clearly threatened the very survival of the humpback whales of Tonga.